Loss-tolerant parallelized Bell-state generation with a hybrid cat qudit: Imperfections

 Instead of fixing $\eta$ and determining the achievable state fidelities for different $N$, we can also fix a target fidelity and calculate combinations of $(N,\eta)$ capable of achieving that target fidelity.
 We then observe that although the requirements on $\eta$ become more stringent with increasing $N$ for both protocols, the ability to flag single-photon losses and correct their backaction translates into less stringent requirements for $\eta$ \textit{at fixed $N$} for $\zeta=\mathrm{cat}$ relative to $\zeta=\mathrm{phase}$.
 For instance, achieving a target fidelity of 99\% [i.e.~$\epsilon_\zeta(\Lambda_{N,\eta})=0.01$] requires that $\Lambda_{N,\eta}\approx 0.0017$ for $\zeta=\mathrm{phase}$ and $\Lambda_{N,\eta}\approx 0.027$ for $\zeta=\mathrm{cat}$.
 By fixing $N$, these required values of $\Lambda_{N,\eta}$ can be translated into requirements on the channel transmission $\eta$ (Table \ref{tab:targetfidelities}).
 Notably, Table \ref{tab:targetfidelities} clearly illustrates that for the values of $N$ taken here, the ability to correct single-photon losses leads to roughly an order-of-magnitude reduction in the channel quality needed to achieve 99\% fidelity.
+Photon loss rates of $0.1\%$/m have been measured experimentally for propagation in microwave-frequency waveguides~\cite{kurpiers2017characterizing}.
 However, given the dependence of $\Lambda_{N,\eta}$ on $N$, it must be acknowledged that the protocols presented here are better suited to smaller values of $N$, and that $N$ cannot be arbitrarily increased in any realistic implementation.

 Although the cat-qudit encoding is designed to protect against photon loss from the channel connecting Alice and Bob, intrinsic cavity losses (with rate $\kappa_\mathrm{int}$) to some uncontrolled environment will also lead to imperfections in the entangling operation itself.
 These errors can be quantified using the expression for the reflection coefficient given in Eq.~\eqref{reflection-coefficient} of Appendix~\ref{sec:entangling-operation}.
 In particular, errors in the phase $\varphi_j$ scale like $(\chi_j/\kappa_j) (\kappa_{\mathrm{int}}/\kappa_j)^2$ for $\kappa_{\mathrm{int}}<\kappa_j$.
 In addition to phase errors, intrinsic losses will also induce a reduction in amplitude of the light pulse, which contributes errors $\sim \kappa_{\mathrm{int}}/\kappa_j$ for $\kappa_\mathrm{int}<\kappa_j$.
 For a coherent-state amplitude $\alpha$, this implies that the probability of losing a photon from inside the cavity during the entangling operation is given roughly by $(\kappa_{\mathrm{int}}/\kappa_j)\vert\alpha\rvert^2$.
 Hence, in a near-term implementation where $\kappa_{\mathrm{int}}$ represents a significant fraction of $\kappa_j$, intrinsic losses could also be the limiting error source when attempting to increase $N$.